Coreoz/Plume/README.md

 Dependency injection
 --------------------
-If you are not familiar with the dependency injection concept, please read the [Guice Motivation Guice](https://github.com/google/guice/wiki/Motivation).
+If you are not familiar with the dependency injection concept, read the [Guice Motivation Guice](https://github.com/google/guice/wiki/Motivation).

 Dependency injection takes a central place in Plume Framework.